 By the way, if you need to find a veterinarian for your new puppy, you can search for one in your area using this Vet Clinic Finder.
-Keep in mind that you can use any licensed veterinarian in the US or Canada with an ASPCA Pet Health Insurance plan—not only the ones listed in our Vet Clinic Finder.
-This also includes veterinary specialists like dermatologists, cardiologists, and neurologists.

 And while a few treats now and again are fine, don’t overdo it.
-Store bought treats can be packed with sugar, fats, and salt.
+Store-bought treats can be packed with sugar, fats, and salt.
 You can try offering your puppy pet-safe fruits and veggies as a healthy alternative.

 Ask the shelter where you adopt your puppy for a copy of your pal's health records, including vaccinations.
-That way you can have them in-hand when you take your puppy for the first veterinary visit.
+That way, you can have them in hand when you take your puppy for the first veterinary visit.
 This initial visit should take place within the first week after adoption.
 During that exam, the doctor will make sure your puppy is healthy and recommend a vaccine schedule.

 Puppies typically get vaccinated for Distemper, Hepatitis, Parvovirus, Parainfluenza, and Coronavirus, which can be done in a combination vaccine.
 Puppies will also need a rabies vaccine and possibly one for Lyme’s Disease.

 Your veterinarian will let you know what shots your puppy needs and when to get them.
-Here is example of a typical puppy shot schedule:
+Here is an example of a typical puppy shot schedule:

 This is only an example.
 Your veterinarian may have different guidelines that could change based on your puppy’s age, breed, and overall health.

 As a new puppy parent, training your puppy falls squarely in your court.
 It’s your job to make sure your puppy learns to behave and matures into a healthy, happy, and well-mannered dog.
-Of course, your grown dog won’t be saying please and thank you, but your pooch should listen to your commands and act appropriately in different situations.
+Of course, your grown dog won’t be saying please and thank you, but your pup should listen to your commands and act appropriately in different situations.

 Always go at your puppy’s pace and never yell at or hit your pooch.
 Instead, you can try techniques like these:

-Some puppies pick things up pretty quickly while others take longer to get the hang of it.
+Some puppies pick things up pretty quickly, while others take longer to get the hang of it.
 It can also depend on what you’re trying to accomplish.
-For instance, teaching simpler tricks like sit and stay will likely be easier to teach than those with multiple steps, such as roll-over or fetch.
+For instance, simpler tricks like sit and stay will likely be easier to teach than those with multiple steps, such as roll-over or fetch.

 You don’t have to go it alone.
 In addition to getting advice from your veterinarian, there are lots of options for training your puppy.
 For example, you can sign up for one-on-one sessions with a professional trainer, send your furball to group lessons at a puppy school, or enroll in individual puppy classes.

-It’s smart to stock up on puppy supplies before you bring your little furball home.
+It’s wise to stock up on puppy supplies before you bring your little furball home.
 You can ask if the shelter has a new puppy checklist, but these are some of the items you’ll need to have on hand.

 Although you can’t take your puppy for walks in the big world outside until all core vaccines have been given, you can introduce your puppy to a collar and leash right away.
 Getting them familiar with these accessories can help your puppy get used to the idea of going for a walk on a leash.